DYR209 Bachelor's thesis

 Teaching methods and approach:

-Two students go together on the task and draw up a plan for the program together with supervisor.
+Two or three students go together on the task and draw up a plan for the program together with supervisor.
 These two students writes the bschelor's thesis together under guidance.
 It must be clear the individuals contributions.
 The task is presented in community but is examinated individually.

 See course in DYR210.